Barbara O'Brien

 Barbara O'Brien (born April 18, 1950) was the 47th Lieutenant Governor of Colorado from 2007 to 2011.
 She is a member of the Democratic Party.
-She is currently serving her second 4-year term as an elected member of the board of Denver Public Schools.
+She previously served eight years as an elected member of the board of Denver Public Schools from 2013 to 2021.

 Political career

 Lieutenant Governor of Colorado

 She was chosen as running mate by Bill Ritter, the Democratic candidate for Governor of Colorado in the 2006 election.

 The Ritter/O'Brien ticket won with 57% of the vote.

 As lieutenant governor she made education her signature issue.

 Ritter chose not to run for re-election in 2010, and O'Brien also stepped down at the end of her term.

 Prior to becoming lieutenant governor, she was a speechwriter and policy advisor for Governor Richard Lamm.

 Denver School Board Director

 Barbara O'Brien was elected as the at-large school director of the Denver Public Schools School Board on November 5, 2013, claiming 59.5% of the vote and winning over Michael Kiley and Joan Poston.

 and was reelected in November 2017 to another term.

 The Denver Post newspaper stated that candidates who promised reform won the majority of local school board elections across Colorado in the November 2013 off-year election, and that O'Brien, as well as her fellow winners for Denver School Board positions, were reform candidates.